awthomp/Persimmon/docs/src/literature.md

 And finally, cluster-oriented computing frameworks like Spark or Hadoop are usually in compiled languages like `Java` or `C++` for performance reasons.

-Persimmon main tool is scikit-learn [@scikitlearn], scikit-learn (also known as sklearn) is based on Numpy (a n-dimensional array for `Python` [@numpy]) and scipy (a scientific computing framework [@scipy]).
+Whitewater main tool is scikit-learn [@scikitlearn], scikit-learn (also known as sklearn) is based on Numpy (a n-dimensional array for `Python` [@numpy]) and scipy (a scientific computing framework [@scipy]).
-Persimmon also uses pandas [@pandas] for input and output handling.
+Whitewater also uses pandas [@pandas] for input and output handling.

 Others papers related to the pitfalls of machine learning that proved useful when analyzing workflows were [@hughes1968mean], [@pitfalls].